DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 precision, enabling consistent performance evaluation across different iterations.

+To isolate the execution speed of the algorithm as precisely as possible, we only intend to measure the execution speed of the algorithm.
+Whereas there is some other code present in each iteration (_primarily packing the output data to be sent to the host computer in a workable format_), the brunt of the work should reasonably be performed by the algorithm.
+As such, we expect the time spent on executing other code to be negligible.
+Furthermore, this code performs significantly less work per cycle, and does not exponentially increase the larger the input and output requirements increase.

 As we will use fixed-size bitstrings for evaluation, we can then derive the throughput of the algorithm in $Mbit/s$ as follows: